The Maritime Media Awards

 Nominations, which may be made by any interested person, are judged by an Awards Committee made up of eminent maritime personalities.
 Awards and certificates of merit, are presented at a prestigious annual dinner.

 The number of features, books and television programmes nominated for Awards has grown substantially as the recognition given to journalists, writers and producers has encouraged greater media interest in maritime matters.
 For details concerning nominations and sponsorship of this year’s Awards, see Maritime Media Awards.

-The aim of this new project is to assemble a team of knowledgeable volunteers to monitor the maritime printed and electronic media for reports of significant developments, and pass these to mainstream journalists to foster positive and factual news coverage and features.
-Regular briefings will provide additional background, expert advice, and a point of contact for enquiries.
+The aim of this project is to assemble a team of knowledgeable volunteers to monitor the maritime printed and electronic media for reports of significant developments, and pass these to mainstream journalists to foster positive and factual news coverage and features.
+Regular briefings provide additional background, expert advice, and a point of contact for enquiries.